 *With the release of Prospect 2.0, we now support FBX files.
 We recommend exporting to an FBX file from 3ds Max, rather than an OBJ.

-*Note for 3ds Max 2019: The latest version of 3ds Max no longer supports Autodesk Standard materials, and the default material option is now an Autodesk Physical Material.
+*Note for 3ds Max 2019 and newer: The latest version of 3ds Max no longer supports Autodesk Standard materials, and the default material option is now an Autodesk Physical Material.
 These materials cannot be exported to FBX or OBJ files, so they will not appear in Prospect.
-A workaround you can use to export these materials is to convert them to Scanline Standard materials.
+For this or other material libraries, a workaround you can use to export these materials is to convert them to Scanline Standard materials.

 Software platforms write to OBJ files in different ways, so you may experience varying performance or need to take different steps when exporting from third party software.
 In some cases, you may find that loading your OBJ file into software that Prospect is natively integrated with, such as Rhino, and then launching through our add-in will produce superior results and allow you to better maintain the fidelity of your OBJ file.